papadanku/ShaderCell/README.md

 This project provides special files to help you create a custom AI assistants for working with ReShadeFX, a tool used to change how games look.

+## How GeminiFX Uses Its Knowledge and "RAG"

+The GeminiFX project aims to be a specialised AI assistant for creating ReShadeFX shaders.
+It does this by using a special collection of information (its "knowledge base") and a technique called Retrieval Augmented Generation (RAG).

+### What `Source/Instructions.md` Does

+The `Source/Instructions.md` file is like the AI's main rulebook.
+It tells the AI:

+- **Who it is (Persona)**: It makes the AI act like a "ReShadeFX shader author."
+This means it will always be precise, use correct code, and explain things technically.
+- **What to do (Task)**: It lists the AI's main jobs, such as writing shader code, fixing your code, explaining shader concepts, showing off ReShadeFX features, and turning your ideas into working shader logic.
+- **What to know (Context)**: Most importantly, it points the AI to the files in the `Source/Knowledge` folder and tells it that *only* the information in those files is true and correct.
+This is a key part of how RAG works.

+### What the `Source/Knowledge` Folder Contains

+This folder holds all the specific documents and examples that make up the AI's expertise in ReShadeFX.
+These include:

+- **`REFERENCE.md`**: This is the main guide for the ReShadeFX language.
+It explains its unique code rules, special commands (macros), how to use textures and samplers, variables, and built-in functions.
+- **`windows-win32-direct3dhlsl.pdf`**: This PDF teaches the basics of High-Level Shading Language (HLSL), which ReShadeFX is built upon.
+It covers general code structure and how different parts of a shader work.
+- **`ReShade.fxh`**: This is an important file with helpful functions and settings, especially for accessing and configuring the "depth buffer" (which helps shaders understand how far away objects are).
+- **`Examples.txt`**: This file contains real, complete examples of ReShadeFX shaders.
+These examples show you how to create different visual effects and follow good coding practices.

+### What is Retrieval Augmented Generation (RAG)?

+Imagine an AI that knows a lot, but sometimes makes things up or gives old information.
+RAG helps fix this.
+It's a method where an AI first **looks up** information from a trusted source (like a library) and then uses that information to **create** its answer.
+This makes the AI's responses much more accurate, less likely to invent facts, and very specific to the topic.

+### How GeminiFX Uses RAG for Shader Help

+GeminiFX uses RAG by telling the AI (through `Source/Instructions.md`) to treat the files in the `Source/Knowledge` folder as a primary source of information.
+When you ask the AI a question or for help with a shader:

+1. **It Looks Up (Retrieves)**: The AI searches through `REFERENCE.md`, `windows-win32-direct3dhlsl.pdf`, `ReShade.fxh`, and `Examples.txt` to find the most relevant information for your request.
+2. **It Creates an Answer (Augments)**: Then, it uses this found information to build its response.
+This ensures that any shader code it generates, explanations it gives, or debugging advice it offers is correct, follows the rules of ReShadeFX, and is based on solid facts.

+This RAG approach makes GeminiFX a highly specialized and dependable expert for ReShadeFX shader development, always relying on verified documents instead of just general knowledge.

 ## Install Instructions (Google Gemini)

 This guide helps you get your GeminiFX files ready for use with Google's Gemini platform to create your own specialized AI assistant.